Calculate AEP

 PyWAsP can estimate the Annual Energy Production (AEP) of wind turbines.

-For now, this includes estimating the gross and potential AEP (as per the workflow below), with only limited support, for now, for estimating other losses and P50 and P90.
+This includes estimating the gross and potential AEP (as shown in the workflow below), as well as support for estimating net AEP (P50) and P90.

 ../_images/yield_workflow.png